devatclearoutio/samples/README.md

 # samples
-repo to hold files that can be shared with users
+Repo to hold scripts, documents that can be shared with clients or parterns or any one who is interested :)